 An earlier post on the outbreak of Ebola in the Democratic Republic of the Congo (DRC) concluded that “the best defense is a good offense.”
-Since then, the outbreak has escalated into the second most deadly Ebola outbreak in history despite a new vaccine because conflict and violence are preventing an effective response.
-And last week, several Ebola cases and deaths were confirmed in Uganda – the first sign that the virus could spread and become a global health emergency.
+Despite a new vaccine, the outbreak has since escalated into the second most deadly Ebola outbreak in history and crossed the border into neighboring Uganda, in part because conflict and violence are preventing an effective response.
+On Wednesday, July 17th, after the disease was found in the populous Congolese city of Goma – home to nearly 2 million people – the World Health Organization declared the outbreak a Public Health Emergency of International Concern (PHEIC).

 In 2014, the United States helped lead the response to the Ebola outbreak in West Africa that killed over 11,000 people but ultimately was contained.
 What’s different today is that the outbreak is happening in a region of the DRC that has seen 25 years of conflict.
 Over 100 armed groups are currently active in the North Kivu and Ituri provinces, the epicenters of the outbreak, and, recently, ISIS claimed responsibility for several attacks in the region.
 This conflict has contributed to more than 300,000 people fleeing the region over the past two weeks.